 Each digital credential contains all the necessary information of the award including:

-Issuers or organizations that utilize digital credentials for their micro-credentials modernize their awards.
-They benefit from a number of features that aren’t available for traditional physical awards or PDF certificates including the use of blockchain credentials to prevent fraud, longevity against loss or damage, and retained control over design and validity.
+Issuers that use digital credentials for their micro-credentials modernize their awards.
+They benefit from a number of features that aren’t available for traditional physical awards or PDF certificates, including blockchain credentials to prevent fraud, longevity against loss or damage, and retained control over design and validity.

 Learn more about digital credentials in our detailed article: What are Digital Credentials?